afujimoto/CAMPHORsomatic/README.md

 samtools (0.1.18 or higher)

 ## Input file
-** Two bam files (one bam sorted by read name and another sorted by genome coordinates)
+** Two bam files (one bam sorted by read name and another sorted by genome coordinates) for cancer and matched-normal samples
-** Index file (.bai) for bam file sorted by genome coordinate
+** Index file (.bai) for bam files sorted by genome coordinate
-** Fastq file of the sequence data
+** Fastq file of the cancer

 If samtools is not installed in the environment, the path to the execution file of samtools can be specified within the config file (pram.config).